adinovap20/ADEDITOR-TEXT-EDITOR/README.md

 <br/>It will show a warning.
 But neglect it as it is not an error.
 This will compile the java program and you can see another file ***ADEDITOR.class*** in the same bin folder.
 Now open the command prompt again and type ***java ADEDITOR***.
 This will open the ADEDITOR GUI and you can see the following window.

 <img src="Images/gui.png">

+<br/>Start editing by just typing random things.
+You can save the files, open the files, create new files, cut, copy, paste, etc etc. It can be used to edit any file which you want.
+So, start using ADEDITOR now!